hoppula/spotify-finradio/README.md

 It uses [YQL](http://developer.yahoo.com/yql/) to get the needed HTML and then converts it to suitable format for the Spotify search API.
 Search results are then added as tracks to dynamically generated playlists.

+# Installing

+Copy the whole directory to ~/Spotify if you're on OS X and to My Documents/Spotify if you're on Windows.

 # Using

 Enter to search field: